Kudo510/cnos/readme_2.md

     foundpose_BoW_check.ipynb - check BoW code
     foundpose_final.ipynb - is the final checking code

+    contrastive_learning_4: is using the model simaese with contrastive loss - not BCE loss

 # Content
     Input for cnos should be in dataloader with batch size as